Wisconsin Youth Symphony Orchestras to build new home on East Washington Avenue

 The stand-alone WYSO building will provide state-of-the-art rehearsal spaces sized for full orchestras, ensembles and chamber music; a percussion room; a piano laboratory; and small teaching studios for private lessons.
 Talaske Sound will design the acoustics.

 Madison already has many wonderful performance venues, so WYSO is focused on providing premier spaces for rehearsals — the bulk of the learning and preparation time for student musicians, Knox said.
-The facility will allow WYSO to be more flexible with its own rehearsal schedules, and will be available to other groups for use, such as adult community orchestras or professional ensembles, Fraser said.
+The facility will allow WYSO to be more flexible with its own rehearsal schedules, and will be available to other groups, such as adult community orchestras or professional ensembles, Fraser said.

 “I hope that this will be perceived as a real opportunity” by neighbors and the arts community, she said, pledging “one of the finest rehearsal spaces in the country.”